iterative/dvc.org/content/docs/command-reference/remote/index.md

 > include them all.
 The command should look like this: `pip install "dvc[s3]"`.
 > (This example installs `boto3` library along with DVC to support S3 storage.)

-Using DVC with a remote data storage is optional.
-By default, DVC is configured to use a local data storage only (usually the `.dvc/cache` directory).
+Using DVC with remote storage is optional.
+Most DVC commands use the local cache (usually in dir `.dvc/cache`) as data storage only.
 This enables basic DVC usage scenarios out of the box.

 [Add](/doc/command-reference/remote/add),
 [default](/doc/command-reference/remote/default),